freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-015.md

 # --description--

-To use a variable, just put the variable name in parentheses with `var` in front of them like this: `var(--variable-name)`.
+To use a variable, put the variable name in parentheses with `var` in front of them like this: `var(--variable-name)`.
 Add your variable as the value of the `background-color` property of the `.bb1a` class.
 Whatever value you gave the variable will be applied to whatever property you use it on.
 In this case, your variable has the value of `#999`.
 So `#999` will be used as the value for the `background-color` property.

 # --hints--